ahayashi/chapel-gpu/doc/rst/instructions/mid.rst

      free(dA, dB);
    }

-.. tip:: The MID-level API can interoperate with the LOW-MID-level API.
+.. tip:: The MID-level API can interoperate with the MID-LOW-level API.

 .. seealso:: :ref:`MID-level API Reference`